pxai/fjs/document/content/functionaljs.md

 }
 ```

 Don’t let the name update confuse you.
 If you observe again, the function is pure.
 It doesn’t change any state from the outside.
-It just return values depending on the parameters, and that return will be used as a new model.
+It just returns values depending on the parameters, and that returned value will be used as a new model.

 That model will be used somewhere else to update the state of the app.
 This project executes that change in a single place, isolating state management from the rest of the app.

 ### Init

 An here is where we wire up the view and the model.
-A single function that loads the view with the initial model and the change function, adds it to a HTML document and most importantly: it defines the change function.
+A single function that loads the view with the initial model and the change function, adds it to an HTML document and most importantly: it defines the change function.

-The change function inside init is the responsible for the updates on the state.
+The change function inside init is responsible for the updates on the state.
 This change function is the function that is passed to the view to create buttons that will call it.

 ```JavaScript
 import { diff, patch } from "virtual-dom";